 UI and add your own custom CSS as needed.

-package only supports the CSS approach.
+Note that the flare package only supports the CSS approach.
 For more advanced

-use cases, you will need to install flare-core
+use cases, you will need to install flare-core instead and proceed to the next

 section.

-component, available in the
+The RunFlare component, available in the

-package, offers full control over how the Flare UI is rendered
+flare-core package, offers full control over how the Flare UI is rendered

-prop, which allows any of the following components to
+through its components prop, which allows any of the following components to

 be overridden:

-prop accepts a record optionally containing any number of these
+The components prop accepts a record optionally containing any number of these

-component could be overridden as follows:
+components.
+For example, the TextBox component could be overridden as follows:

 const components = {